 The first step to deal with pet loss is to acknowledge the loss.
 You shouldn’t live in denial, but accept the situation and try to cope up with it.
 Don’t hold on to your emotions and let yourself cry.
 Letting your anger out will ease your pain.
 Don’t be too hard on yourself.
-There’s nothing wrong in feeling the pain that you are going through right now and you shouldn’t listen to anyone who tells you otherwise.
+There’s nothing wrong with feeling the pain that you are going through right now and you shouldn’t listen to anyone who tells you otherwise.
 Being depressed is natural but don’t let it overpower you.
 Be compassionate with yourself and take baby steps to come out of it.

 2. Tell your friends about the loss

 “Good friends help you to find important things when you have lost them…your smile, your hope, and your courage.” – Doe Zantamata